openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 * Service Graphs is not compatible with Symmetric Port Chains at the moment.
   Furthermore, Service Graphs are unidirectional;
-* The current MPLS correlation protocol does not provide full frame encapsulation;
+* The MPLS correlation protocol does not provide full frame encapsulation, so the SFC Encapsulation NSH protocol should be used instead;
 * Every Port Chain has to have a different set of Flow Classifiers, even if the logical source ports are different, even when they are attached to Service Graphs.
 This is necessary when deploying Port Chains that have Port Pairs